ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 # Compass Aggregation Pipeline Builder
-(General Session Keynote)

 Recently the aggregation pipeline builder was introduced in [MongoDB Compass](https://www.mongodb.com/products/compass){:target="_blank" rel="noopener noreferrer"}.
-This allows you to create an aggregation pipeline step by step.
-And that makes it easy to debug the pipeline along the way.
+This allows you to create an aggregation pipeline step by step and that makes it easy to debug the pipeline along the way.
 Let's see an example:
-Suppose I have a collection which contains documents that represent a person.
+Suppose I have a collection which contains documents that represent a person, like this :
 Here are two examples of elements in the collections:

 ```json